More planes are returning to Afghan skies – making money for the Taliban

 Experts monitoring the skies globally do not consider the Afghanistan airspace to be safe.

-“Flying within Afghanistan is not necessarily safe either; Afghan airlines have notoriously lax safety and security standards and none of the domestic companies, including Ariana, Safi, Pamir, and Kam Air, are allowed to operate in European Union airspace for this reason,” according to Crisis24, a global risk management company which has categorised the country’s airspace in “critical” level of risk category.
+“Flying within Afghanistan is not necessarily safe either; Afghan airlines have notoriously lax safety and security standards and none of the domestic companies, including Ariana, Safi, Pamir, and Kam Air, are allowed to operate in European Union airspace for this reason,” according to Crisis24, a global risk management company which has categorised the country’s airspace in the “critical” level of risk category.

 Major cities such as Islamabad, Mazar-i-Sharif, Ankara, Jeddah, Dubai, Abu Dhabi, Herat, Mashhad and Istanbul remain among the top users of Afghanistan’s skies.